 Giving to charity is an incredibly rewarding experience for most people.
 Happiness economists note that using money to help others provides a significant boost to your well-being.
 Giving just once provides an immediate jolt of pleasure, and regularly doing it can make you more satisfied with your life and even improve your mental and physical health.

 There’s no reason to be shut out of these benefits just because you have little or no money to spare.
-Instead, you can help others with your spare change, spare time, unwanted stuff, or blood.
+Instead, you can help others with your spare change, spare time, unwanted stuff, or blood and tissue.
 And because these types of giving take extra time and thought, they can feel more satisfying than putting a check in the mail.